 - Unrestricted web access – P2P network traffic and torrent downloads are often blocked by VPNs, even high quality paid services.

 ExpressVPN is fast, friendly, and easy to use.
 The service offers a wide range of privacy features to keep you safe and anonymous online, including 256-bit AES encryption on all data, a zero-logging policy to keep information secure, and both kill switch and DNS leak protection on most platforms.
-ExpressVPN’s server network also covers over 140 locations in 94 different countries, giving you plenty of options for a fast connection no matter where you live.
+ExpressVPN’s server network spans 3,000+ nodes over 140 locations in 94 different countries, giving you plenty of options for a fast connection no matter where you live.

 ExpressVPN delivers some of the best Ubuntu options around.
 Once you sign up, simply install the ExpressVPN app for Linux, then connect through the terminal window.
 You can call up the full server list by typing a single command, then connect with a second line of text.
 It’s perfectly integrated into Ubuntu’s native environment and sticks with the company’s philosophy of being extremely easy to use, no matter which platform you deploy it on.